belayb/BayesGmed/README.md

                scale_sd_y = 2.5,
                scale_sd_m = 2.5)
 ```
-where $P$ is the number of covariates (including the intercept) in the mediator/outcome model.
-For the residual standard devation, a half normal prior distribution with mean zero and scale parameter scale_sd_* is assumed.
+where $P$ is the number of covariates (including the intercept) in the mediator/outcome model but excluding the exposure and mediator.
+For the residual standard deviation, a half normal prior distribution with mean zero and scale parameter scale_sd_* is assumed.
 Currently, the user can only change the scale and location parameters.

 ## References
 -  McCandless, L.C. and J.M.
 Somers, \emph{Bayesian sensitivity analysis for unmeasured confounding in causal mediation analysis.} Statistical Methods in Medical Research, 2019. \textbf{28}(2): p.
 515-531.